IELTS Essay Topics with sample answer.

 Write about the following topic:

 Some people think that secondary school children should study international news as one of the school subjects.
-Other people think that it is a waste of valuable school time.
-What do you think?
+Others, however, think that it is a waste of valuable school time and has no value.

 Give reasons for your answer and include any relevant examples from your own knowledge or experience.

 Write at least 250 words.

-The strength and prospect for the global media to shape the views of today’s youth and to educate them are significant.
-However, while some opine that the global media and international news, as part of education, have no important impact on secondary education, others believe that international news should be studied by those pupils to reap its benefits.
-This essay attempts to examine the issue by diving deep into it.
-I believe that international news as part of the secondary education syllabus is important.
+The power of global media to educate today's youth and shape their views is significant.
+While some opine that the global media and international news, as part of secondary education, have no value, others believe that international news should be studied by those pupils.
+This essay attempts to examine the issue by diving deep into both views.
+However, I believe that international news, as part of the secondary education syllabus, is important.

-On the one hand, global media enriches young people's understanding of contemporary affairs and enhances their views and perspectives.
-It is due to the fact that international affairs, as part of education, not only make them more conscious and knowledgeable but also connect global youths on the same platforms.
+On the other hand, global media enriches young people's understanding of contemporary affairs and broaden their knowledge and horizons.
+This is because international affairs, as part of education, both make them conscious and knowledgeable and connect global youths on the same platforms.
 For example, a study run by Oxford sociologists showed that the media heavily influences teenagers’ knowledge of contemporary affairs which has a highly positive impact on making them aware of the world.
 This awareness makes them global citizens and encourages them to share ideas.

-In conclusion, it is clear that there are reasons for and against the study of news in secondary schools.
-However, educators and authorities can make it more useful by adopting proper policy and teaching methods, and reap the benefits of teaching young students international news as part of their academic education.
+In conclusion, clearly, there are arguments for and against the study of global news in secondary schools.
+However, educators and authorities can make it more useful by adopting proper policy and teaching methods, and reap the benefits of teaching young students international news as part of their secondary education.